riscv-software-src/riscv-ctg/docs/source/installation.rst

   $ pip3 install riscv_ctg

-To update an already installed version of RISCOF to the latest version:
+To update an already installed version of RISCV-CTG to the latest version:

 .. code-block:: bash